-The Agilent E3632A is a high performance instruments capable of delivering clean dc power.
+The Agilent E3633A and Agilent E3634A are high performance instruments capable of delivering clean dc power.
 But to take full advantage of the performance characteristics designed into the power supply, certain basic precautions must be observed when connecting it for use on the lab bench or as a controlled power supply.
-This chapter describes basic operation of linear power supplies and gives specific details on the operation and use of the Agilent E3632A DC power supply:
+This chapter describes basic operation of linear power supplies and gives specific details on the operation and use of the Agilent E3633A and Agilent E3634A DC power supplies:

-- Overview of Agilent E3632A Operation, page 141

-- Output Characteristics, page 143

-- Connecting the Load, page 147

-- Extending the Voltage and Current Range, page 151

-- Remote Programming, page 152

-- Remote Programming, page 152
+- Overview of Agilent E3633A and Agilent E3634A Operation, starting on page 147 - Output Characteristics, starting on page 149 - Connecting the Load, starting on page 153 - Extending the Voltage and Current Range, on page 157 - Remote Programming, starting on page 158 - Reliability, on page 160

-Overview of Agilent E3632A Operation
+Overview of Agilent E3633A and Agilent E3634A Operation

-Series regulated power supplies were introduced many years ago and are still used extensively today.
 The basic design technique, which has not changed over the years, consists of placing a control element in series with the rectifier and load device.
-Figure 7-1 shows a simplified schematic of a series regulated supply with the series element depicted as a variable resistor.
+Figure 7-1 shows a simplified schematic of a series regulated supply with the phase-controlled pre-regulator described as a power switch and the series element depicted as a variable resistor.
+The phase-controlled pre-regulator minimizes the power dissipated at the series element by maintaining the voltage drop across the series element at a low and constant.
 Feedback control circuits continuously monitor the output and adjust the series resistance to maintain a constant output voltage.
 Because the variable resistance of Figure 7-1 is actually one or more power transistor operating in the linear (class A) mode, supplies with this type of regulator are often called linear power supplies.
 Linear power supplies have many advantages and usually provide the simplest most effective means of satisfying high performance and low power requirements.

 Figure 7-1.
-Diagram of Simple Series Power Supply with Tap Selection
+Diagram of Simple Series Power Supply